RexOps/Rex/README.md

     dzil authordeps --missing | cpanm
     dzil listdeps --missing | cpanm

-Then to install (R)?ex:
+Then to install the OS-specific dependencies and (R)?ex itself:

     dzil install

+To install the OS-specific dependencies only, run one of these commands depending on your OS:

+- Windows: `cpanm Net::SSH2`
+- non-Windows: `cpanm Net::OpenSSH Net::SFTP::Foreign IO::Pty`

-Or to build a .tar.gz release file:
+If you'd like to build a .tar.gz release file:

     dzil build